-These ingredients cause tooth sensitivity when you use it for a long time.
+These ingredients cause tooth sensitivity when you use them for a long time.
 You may feel discomfort due to gum irritation as well.
-They also make tooth surface rough and weaken it.
+They also make the tooth surface rough and weaken it.
 This may lead to tooth decay in the future.

 Some strips contain an ingredient like chlorine dioxide that’s more harmful to oral health.
 Even if you use the strips, don’t use one containing chlorine dioxide.

 Moreover, the result of using Whitestrips won’t last very long, even if you get a quick result.
 Your teeth may remain white for a maximum of 6 to 12 months.
 As it isn’t permanent and it can damage your teeth, there is no reason you should use them.